ChapChap/ChapoWebServices/README.md

 - docker
 - docker-compose

-To launch the plateform, as simple as docker is, just run
+To launch the platform, as simple as docker is, just run
 ```
 docker-compose up -d
 ```